-Health Establishments at Local Schools (HEALS, Inc.) provides free, school-based pediatric medical and dental care to local children.
+Health Establishments at Local Schools (HEALS, Inc.) provides free, school-based pediatric medical, dental, and optometry care to local children.

 HEALS Medical Clinics

 HEALS (Health Establishments at Local Schools), Inc., was incorporated in October 1998, and was a pioneer in bringing the concept of school-based health clinics to Huntsville and Madison County, Alabama.

 Opening in January 1999, HEALS’ first clinic made health care available for all Lincoln Elementary School students and their families.
 A second HEALS medical clinic opened at Terry Heights Elementary School in August 2001.